NooraAz/Wolver/README.md

 # Wolver
 Wordle Solver

-Run the Wolver_solver.ipynb file in the google colab.
+Run the Wordle_solver.ipynb file in the google colab.